Company Incorporation Hong Kong

 However, with Zegal, we streamline and work on the process for you, cutting down company incorporation time to just 24 hours, with the need to sign the required Directors’ Consent and personally filed to the Companies Registry within 15 days.

-Step 1: Apply for business name & obtain a certificate of incorporation
+Step 1: Apply for a business name & obtain a certificate of incorporation

-The Companies Registry is Hong Kong’s official organisation that oversees incorporation of companies in Hong Kong.
+The Companies Registry is Hong Kong’s official organization that oversees the incorporation of companies in Hong Kong.
 Your application must first be submitted via electronic means or in hard copy before the registration of your company can be approved.